anatomical segmentation algorithm

 pip install matplotlib --upgrade

-If you plan on running many images, you may want to install a GPU version of mxnet.
-I recommend using CUDA 10.0 or greater.
+If you plan on running many images, you may want to install the GPU version of mxnet.
+It is fairly straight-forward if you already have CUDA installed for tensorflow or pytorch, mxnet supports many different CUDA versions.
 Follow the instructions here.

 Installation of github version

-Follow steps from above to install the dependencies.
+Follow steps from above.
 In the github repository, run

 The quickest way to start is to open the GUI from a command line terminal.
 You might need to open an anaconda prompt if you did not add anaconda to the path: